isblab/stop/tutorial/tutorial_basic.md

 #### Other options
 There are several other options that can be specified in the file.
 Most of them have defaults and are optional.
 However, it is a good idea to explicitly state them since many of the defaults may not be optimal for the particular machine on which the optimization is being run.
 For details, read the [README](https://github.com/isblab/stop/blob/main/README.md) on this repository.

 The options that we add here will tell StOP to output all the optimization data to a folder called `optimization_data` that we created earlier.
-We shall use 5 repeats for each parameter combination, and will be running for 6000 frames.
+We shall use 3 repeats for each parameter combination, and will be running for 5000 frames.
 The `m(1)` and `m(2)` values depend on the machine and the expected runtime, but we shall keep this to 8 and 4 respectively.
 These need to be carefully chosen to maximally utilize the available CPUs.

 Have a look at the `param_file` to see the final completed file.
+There are a lot of optional options that make the progress printing much more informative.
+It is recommended to specify as many options explicitly as possible.

 ### Modifying the modeling script
 First, we need to modify the modeling script to accept StOP-modified parameters as inputs from the command line.

-StOP feeds the parameters in the same order as they appear on the input options file, followed by an extra entry specifying the output path which needs to be input to the `IMP.pmi.macros.ReplicaExchange0` object.
+StOP feeds the parameters in the same order as they appear on the input options file, followed by an extra entry specifying the output path which needs to be input to the `IMP.pmi.macros.ReplicaExchange0` object as the output directory (it is important since StOP needs to manage where all the data is outputted in order to analyze the correct directories.
+However, with a custom analysis script, it is possible to use complicated output directory structures too.)

 ```
 import sys